abethcrane/fibonacci-sequins/_posts/2022-01-24-anna-nicanarova.md

 company: Annalect
 field: Tech
 image: 'images/posts/2022/01/AN_stripesRailing.jpg'
+description: "The ruthless constraints of 'finity', or how Anna Nicanarova prioritizes her life to climb mountains, inhale books, frequent museums around the world, and always be building something"
 ---

 *If you needed to choose just one person to live vicariously through, might I suggest Anna Nicanarova?
 Her life is filled to the brim with adventures, art, creation, and community.
 For this profile we were fortunate enough to set up inside/around Anna's apartment, bringing her highly personalized space into the story for a glimpse into how and where she makes so much magic.*